-Parents are overwhelmingly positive about the school, singling out excellent communications about their children’s progress; English, Mathematics and Science teaching; and the level of enjoyment and participation of students themselves.
+Feedback to WhichSchoolAdvisor.com is also positive.
 Parents talk about the 'village' type atmosphere of the school, appreciated by pupils and parents alike.
-The school also has a strong parents association which organises a well established 'Night Market' in December.
+The school also has a strong parents' association which organises a well established 'Night Market' in December.
 Events such as these add a good additional stream of revenue for the school, and means the school is very well equipped - for example in its "state of the art" gymnasium.

-JESS Jumeirah has a long waiting list to enter.
-To have any chance of getting a place for your child, you'll need to buy a debenture one - unless your company has taken out a corporate debenture you can take advantage of.
+There is no doubting the quality of education at JESS, both in Jumeirah and Arabian Ranches.
+Both schools usually have long waiting lists for entry.
+To have any chance of getting a place for your child, you'll need to buy a debenture - unless your company has taken out a corporate debenture of which you can take advantage.
 (Corporate debentures take priority over personal ones on the waiting list).

-The current cost of a debenture at JESS Jumeirah weighs in at a hefty AED 20,000 (in line with that of the Secondary school and increased AED 10,000).
+The current cost of a personal debenture at JESS Jumeirah weighs in at a hefty AED 20,000 (in line with that of the Secondary school).
 Even with the debenture you are likely to spend 2-3 years on the waiting list.
 As ridiculous as it may sound, as soon as your child is born, if you are seeking a place in the Foundation section, we advise you to register.

 Having said that, the more transient nature of Dubai over the last couple of years means that if you're new to Dubai, it is worth checking whether places have arisen at short notice.
 Otherwise, your only real chance presently, is if your company has a corporate debenture that you can take use.